-Wildlife health (WH) monitoring, which involves tracking diseases, pathogens, and toxic agents in wildlife populations (World Organisation for Animal Health & International Union Conservation of Nature 2024) facilitates the early detection of exposure and disease, enables rapid response to mitigate risks and adverse outcomes, and supports the evaluation of health management strategies (Woods et al. 2019; Machalaba et al. 2021; One Health High-Level Expert Panel (OHHLEP) et al. 2022; Porco et al. 2023; Elnaiem et al. 2023; Vora et al. 2023; Thompson et al. 2024).
-The one health (OH) approach recognizes that the health of animals, humans, and their shared environment are deeply interconnected (Machalaba et al. 2021; OHHLEP et al. 2022; World Organization for Animal Health 2023).
+Wildlife health (WH) monitoring, which involves tracking diseases, pathogens, and toxic agents in wild animal populations (World Organisation for Animal Health & International Union Conservation of Nature 2024) facilitates early detection of exposure and disease, enables rapid response to mitigate risks and adverse outcomes, and supports the evaluation of health management strategies (Woods et al. 2019; Machalaba et al. 2021; One Health High-Level Expert Panel [OHHLEP] et al. 2022; Porco et al. 2023; Elnaiem et al. 2023; Vora et al. 2023; Thompson et al. 2024).
+The One Health approach recognizes that the health of animals and humans and the functioning of their shared environment are deeply interconnected (Machalaba et al. 2021; OHHLEP et al. 2022; World Organization for Animal Health 2023).
 As a result, WH monitoring is essential for biodiversity conservation and for safeguarding human and animal health.

 Ebola virus disease is an illustrative example.
 Outbreaks in wildlife have decimated populations of western gorillas and chimpanzees (Whitfield 2003; Leroy et al. 2004; Bermejo et al. 2006).
-Index cases of human outbreaks have included hunters who extracted wildlife including within PAs (Judson et al. 2016).
+Index cases of outbreaks in humans have involved hunters who extracted animals from the wild, including in PAs (Judson et al. 2016).
 Virus spread into urban areas of West Africa through human-to-human transmission in 2014 resulted in over 20,000 excess human deaths (Dudas et al. 2017; Jacob et al. 2020).

 Despite its importance, WH monitoring systems remain uncommon or deficient (Machalaba et al. 2021; OHHLEP et al. 2022; World Organization for Animal Health 2023).
 To our knowledge, the status of WH monitoring practices in PAs is largely unknown.
-Potential gaps could undermine biodiversity conservation and compromise OH, highlighting the need for urgent attention.
+A lack of such monitoring or gaps could undermine biodiversity conservation and compromise One Health, highlighting the need for urgent attention.
 Additionally, baseline information regarding the perception of wildlife, human, and livestock health relevance for biodiversity conservation by PA personnel is also unknown.
-Their perceptions could impact WH monitoring practices and their implementation.
+Their perceptions could impact affect WH monitoring practices and their implementation.

-To address knowledge gaps associated with current WH monitoring practices in PAs and associated perceptions by personnel, we conducted a survey targeting protected area data managers (PADMs) to assess: i) their perceptions regarding WH and pathogen transmission between wildlife, humans, and livestock, ii) the detection and documentation of injured, sick, or dead wildlife and domestic animals in PAs, and iii) health data management in PAs.
+To address knowledge gaps associated with current WH monitoring practices in PAs and associated perceptions by personnel, we surveyed protected area data managers (PADMs) to assess their perceptions regarding WH and pathogen transmission between wildlife, humans, and livestock; the detection and documentation of injured, sick, or dead wildlife and domestic animals in PAs; and health data management in PAs.

 Methods

-We developed a web-based questionnaire aimed at PADMs users of the “Spatial Monitoring and Reporting Tool” (SMART).
-SMART is a technology platform to support the administration of PAs (Cronin et al. 2021) distributed in more than 1,000 conservation sites worldwide, offering the opportunity to engage a large number of PADMs.
-The survey was distributed to the SMART Community Forum users by the SMART Partnership (https://smartconservationtools.org) via email in October 2022 and remained open for three months.
+We developed a web-based questionnaire aimed at PADMs users of the Spatial Monitoring and Reporting Tool (SMART).
+SMARTThis tool is a suite of technology tools an online that support the administration of PAs (Cronin et al. 2021) and is used in more than 1,000 conservation sites worldwide.
+Thus, its user community offers the opportunity to engage a large number of PADMs.
+The survey was distributed to the SMART Community Forum users by the SMART Partnership (https://smartconservationtools.org) via email in October 2022.
+The survey remained open for three months.
 A reminder was sent three weeks before the closing date.